picodata/stroppy/README.md

 ```

 ---
-> **Note:** Specified ports in interactive mode (Stroppy mode in which it's
+> **Note:** The ports used in the interactive mode (the one where
-> waiting for the next command) these are the default ports to access
+> Stroppy is waiting for the next command) are the default ports to
-> monitoring (port 3000) and access to the k8s cluster API (6443).
+> access monitoring (3000) and the k8s cluster API (6443).
 Because
 > Stroppy supports deployment of multiple clusters on one local machine,
-> then the ports for clusters launched after the first one will be incremented.
+> then the ports for clusters launched after the first one will be
+> incremented.

-> **Note:** For the FoundationDB test case we planned
+> **Note:** For the FoundationDB test case that we planned to perform
-> after a successful deployment and displaying a message, you need to do a little
+> after successful deployment, you'll need to do a few manual
-> manual manipulations from paragraph 2 of the "Peculiarities of use" section.
+> manipulations as described in paragraph 2 of the "Special notice"
+> section.
 ---

 ### Test results

-The result of the commands will be several files in the root of the directory
+The commands that we mentioned above will generate several new files in
-with configuration.
-For example, for our case:
+the current directory, which is supposedly the root directory of our
+configuration set.
+Here is an example:

 `pop_test_run_2021-10-15T16:09:51+04:00.log` - file with `pop` test logs.
 `pay_test_run_2021-10-15T16:10:46+04:00.log` - file with `pay` test logs.